Everything You Need To Know About Preparing A Wedding Planning Checklist

 5. Try Hiring A Wedding Planner

 If you have a good budget and don’t want stress, hire a wedding planner.
 They will take care of your wedding planning checklist – right from booking the venue to selecting the bridal makeup artists.
 But again, you have to hire them in advance.
+The wedding planner will help you send ‘Save the Dates’ cards to guests along with the appointments of a professional photographer and a florist.

 3 To 5 Months Before The Wedding